ArtiemB/TouchBistro/README.md

 ```

 ### Starting React App:
 Open another terminal and navigate to the root project directory.
-Run the following command:
+Navigate to the react frontend by running:
 ```
 cd touchbistro
 ```
-Run the following command from the touchbistro frontend folder to start the React app:
+Start React app:
 ```
 npm start
 ```